 It also is worth noting that the MacBook Air optical drive still must be plugged directly into the MacBook Air and is not to be used with USB hubs.

 Nevertheless, for all the other USB devices you might like to plug into a MacBook Air -- an iPhone or iPod, a mouse, printers, scanners, cameras, and so on -- there are a variety of small USB 2.0 hubs designed for travel available, but four in particular include the Belkin Swivel Hub, Dr. Bott T3Hub, Griffin SmartShare USB, and IOGear MicroHub.

 Photo Credit (clockwise from top left): Belkin, Dr. Bott, IOGear, Griffin.

 Please note that the above images are not precisely to scale, but the USB connectors can be used for an idea of relative size.

-All four of these USB 2.0 hubs can be used with other Macs as well, not just the MacBook Air, and it is hoped, add as little weight as possible to your already overburdened carry-on bag.
+All these USB hubs can be used with other Macs as well, not just the MacBook Air, and it is hoped, add as little weight as possible to your already overburdened carry-on bag.

 Have experience with any of these USB hubs and have positive or negative feedback?
 Found another compact USB 3.0 hub that you like better than the above?
 Please share.